udaykumar-dhokia/d8a/README.md

 ## Support

-For support, email udaykumardhokia@gmail.com or open an issue in the GitHub repository.
+For questions, feedback, or opportunities, reach out at [udaykumardhokia@gmail.com](mailto:udaykumardhokia@gmail.com) or open an issue.

+---

+> _Thank you for checking out d8a!
+If you like this project, please consider giving it a ⭐ on GitHub._